FelipeEnne/React-calculator/README.md

 * Preparation;
 * Implement the calculate.js module;
-* Implement the operate.js module
+* Implement the operate.js module;
 * Add calculate.js to the App component

 ### Event handlers